leanprover/theorem_proving_in_lean4/type_classes.rst

 Turning on implicit arguments shows that the elaborator has inferred the decidability of the proposition ``x < a ∨ x > b``, simply by applying appropriate instances.

 With the classical axioms, we can prove that every proposition is decidable.
-You can import the classical axioms and make the generic instance of decidability available by including this at the type of your file:
+You can import the classical axioms and make the generic instance of decidability available by including this at the top of your file:

 .. code-block:: lean